Kinky Boots (musical): Act 2

 Lauren finds Charlie and tells him to come back to the factory.
 It is revealed Don has persuaded the workers to return to work and to sacrifice a week's pay to ensure that the boots can be finished in time for Milan.
 The astonished and grateful Charlie asks Don if he has paid up on his wager by accepting Lola.
 Lauren explains that the person that Don has accepted is Charlie himself.

 As he heads to the airport for Milan, Charlie leaves a heartfelt apology on Lola's voicemail.
 Meanwhile, Lola performs his act at a nursing home in his hometown.
-After he leaves the stage, he speaks to his dying wheelchair-bound father, and reaches a sense of closure ("Hold Me in Your Heart").
+After he leaves the stage, he speaks to his dying father, and reaches a sense of closure ("Hold Me in Your Heart").

 Charlie and Lauren arrive in Milan.
 But without models, Charlie is compelled to walk the runway himself.
 Lauren is thrilled by his dedication ("The History of Wrong Guys (Reprise)"), but the show threatens to be a disaster.
 Just as all seems lost, Lola and his angels arrive to save the day.
 Lauren and Charlie share their first kiss, and the whole company celebrates the success of the "Kinky Boots" ("Raise You Up/Just Be").